splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/kubernetes-upgrade.rst

 *********************************************************************************

 .. meta::
-  :description: Upgrade the Splunk Distribution of OpenTelemetry Collector for Kubernetes.
+  :description: Upgrade the Splunk Distribution of the OpenTelemetry Collector for Kubernetes.

-TEST TEST

-.. raw:: html

-   <div class="include-start" id="collector-upgrade.rst"></div>

-.. include:: /_includes/collector-upgrade.rst

-.. raw:: html

-   <div class="include-stop" id="collector-upgrade.rst"></div>

 .. _otel-upgrade-k8s: